apache/arrow-cookbook/python/source/io.rst

 Writing Compressed Data
 =======================

-Arrow provides support for writing files in compressed format, both for formats that provide it natively like Parquet or Feather, and for formats that don't support it out of the box like CSV.
+Arrow provides support for writing files in compressed formats, both for formats that provide compression natively like Parquet or Feather, and for formats that don't support compression out of the box like CSV.

 Given a table: